shagadellic/SolarData/README.md

 Could use the data to control all sorts of guff...

 ----------------------------------------------------------------------------------------------------------
-miner.ps1 - collects data into an sqlexpress database.
+miner.ps1 - Add page data into an sqlexpress database.
 ----------------------------------------------------------------------------------------------------------

 I have had to fudge my own 'API' as the vendor will not grant me access to theirs (atm..)